 Kettlebell Long Cycle in CrossFit

-For a very long time, I have personally promoted kettlebell long cycle in CrossFit but failed hard.
+For a very long time, I have personally promoted the Kettlebell Long Cycle in CrossFit but failed hard.
 After speaking with the owners and athletes to figure out what it is that stops them from starting something so awesome and suitable I have come to the following conclusion:

 - Most gyms don’t have enough kettlebells